-- 31. ISA 700 (UK) (Revised November 2019) requires that, for public interest entities, the following is included in the audit report: - Who, or which body, appointed the auditors; - The date of the appointment and the total period of uninterrupted consecutive appointments; - Declare that the non-audit services prohibited by the FRC's ethical standard were not provided and that the firm remined independent.
-Where such services were inadvertently provided, additional disclosure is required in relation to the nature of the breach, the auditors assessment that independence has not been breached and the actions taken to address any threat to independence; - An indication of the services provided in addition to the audit which have not been disclosed in the financial statements.
+- A declaration that the non-audit services prohibited by the FRC's ethical standard were not provided and that the firm remined independent.
+Where such services were inadvertently provided, additional disclosure is required in relation to the nature of the breach, the auditor's assessment that independence has not been breached and the actions taken to address any threat to independence; - An indication of the services provided in addition to the audit which have not been disclosed in the financial statements.